9 tips to painting the road at the Tour de France

 - Check out Google Maps a few months later to see if it’s still there

-Anybody else ever done a spot of road painting? 🙂 And if you’ve liked this post check out my experience of cycling up Alpe d’Huez, plus riding around London with Tour de France winner Cadel Evans!
+Has anybody else been out there painting the road? 🙂 And if you’ve liked this post check out my experience of cycling up Alpe d’Huez, plus riding around London with Tour de France winner Cadel Evans!

 Read more about the famous mountain in Jeremy Whittle’s book Ventoux